D3DEnergetic/FIDASIM/docs/user-guide/03_technical/01_prefida_inputs.md

 #Neutral Beam Geometry Structure
 The `nbi` structure contains the neutral beam geometry.
-The `shape` of the source grid take the value of 1 or 2 for a rectangular and circular source grid respectively.
+The `(a)shape` of the source grid and apertures take the value of 1 or 2 for a rectangular and circular respectively.
 Click [here](../02_physics/04_neutrals.html#neutral-beam-geometry) for more information.

 |       Variable      |   Type  | Rank |  Dimensions | Units |                    Description                     |